michaeleii/comm-documentation/docs/pages/passport-local.md

 npm install passport passport-local express-session
 ```

 This will install Passport and Passport's Local Strategy.
 We will also need to install the `express-session` package to store the user's session data.
+In the next section, we will learn how to set up Passport.

 ### Setting up Passport

+Now that we have installed the required packages, we can start setting up Passport.

 #### 1. Require the packages in `app.js`